 - Identifying objects

 A child with expressive language disorder has trouble using language.
 The child may be able to understand what other people say.
-But he or she has trouble when trying to talk, and often can’t express what he or she is feeling and thinking.
+But they have trouble when trying to talk and often can’t express what they are feeling and thinking.
 The disorder can affect both written and spoken language.
 And children who use sign language can still have trouble expressing themselves.

 A child with expressive language disorder may have trouble:

 - Using words correctly

 - Expressing thoughts and ideas